 Basically a retail park, Solstice Park is signposted as a service area on the westbound side of the A303.
 There are no signs eastbound, but access is still possible via the Bulford exit on the A303.

-Catering: Costa Drive Thru, Harvester (Amesbury Archer), KFC Drive Thru, McDonald's Drive Thru, Pizza Hut, Solstice Bar & Grill, Toby Carvery Hotel: Holiday Inn Charging Points: bp pulse 50kW CCS, 50kW CHAdeMO & 43kW Type 2; InstaVolt 120kW CCS & 100kW CHAdeMO; Tesla Supercharger 250kW Forecourt: Co-op Petrol, Co-op Food, Costa Express, Rollover, AdBlue Containers, Car Wash, Jet Wash, Free Cash Machine
+Catering: Costa Drive Thru, Harvester (Amesbury Archer), KFC Drive Thru, McDonald's Drive Thru, Pizza Hut, Solstice Bar & Grill, Toby Carvery Amenities: Holiday Inn Outdoor Space: Small lawn in front of hotel building.
+Charging Points: BP Pulse 50kW CCS, 50kW CHAdeMO & 43kW Type 2; InstaVolt 120kW CCS & 100kW CHAdeMO; Tesla Supercharger 250kW Forecourt: Co-op Petrol, Co-op Food, Costa Express, Rollover, AdBlue Containers, Car Wash, Jet Wash, Free Cash Machine

 Short stay customer parking is available for cars at all facilities.
 Short stay HGV, caravan and motorhome parking is available at the filling station.